servalproject/serval-dna/README.md

 Project's [serval-dna][] Git repository on [GitHub][].

-The copyright in most of the source code in Serval DNA is held by [Serval Project Inc.][SPI], an organisation incorporated in the state of South Australia in the Commonwealth of Australia for the purpose of developing the Serval mesh software.
+The copyright in most of the source code in Serval DNA is held by [Serval Project Inc.][SPI], a not-for-profit association incorporated in the state of South Australia in the Commonwealth of Australia for the purpose of developing the Serval mesh software.

 The [Serval Project][] will accept contributions from individual developers who have agreed to the [Serval Project Developer Agreement - Individual][individ],